 Deciding whether and when to apply

-Your courses can start to dual-count no earlier than the start of your junior year.
-Thus, if you want to dual-count courses in your junior year, you should ideally apply to the BA-MA program in your sophomore year, or in the fall of junior year.
+Your courses can start to dual-count while completing the last two years of their bachelor degree program.
+If you want to dual-count courses in your junior year, you should ideally apply to the Shared BA-MA program in your sophomore year.
 We strongly recommend that you apply to the program no later than the end of junior year, so that you can dual-count courses in your senior year.

 Application Procedures